 All students applying for the federal financial aid programs must submit a Free Application for Federal Student Aid (FAFSA).
 This application should be completed on the internet at www.fafsa.gov.
-Students should first apply for a PIN number at www.pin.gov in order to sign the FAFSA online.
-Parents of dependent students also need a PIN.
+Students and parents of dependent students should first create a user name and password to complete FAFSA on-line.

-Applications received by June 1 receive priority consideration for financial aid for the upcoming fall semester.
-Students applying by that date will be considered for the limited grant programs.
-Students who have not completed all the required paperwork by June 1 cannot be assured that financial aid will be ready in time for fall tuition and fee payment.
+Applications received by June 1 receive priority consideration for Pell and/or loans for the upcoming fall semester.
+Students who have not completed all the required paperwork by June 1 cannot be assured that Pell and/or loans will be ready in time for fall tuition and fee payment.
 Students must apply each academic year for assistance.